Roxaski/Brewbucks/README.md

 ## Copyright

-I do not claim to own any of the copyright material.
-Animal Crossing and all it's copyright material are the property of © Nintendo.
+I do not claim to own any of the copyright material. <br>
+Animal Crossing and all it's copyright material are the property of Nintendo.